gunnarx/franca_install_automation/README.md

 If you prefer, a full Ubuntu desktop is available but 14.04 with Unity is heavier on resources.
 The memory for this VM is set to 2.5GB as opposed to 1.5 on the others.
 With that setting it runs alright.
 Installation is _much_ slower though.

-There is a huge amount of packages being installed as part of ubuntu-desktop, including things like LibreOffice...
+WARNING: There is a huge amount of packages being installed as part of ubuntu-desktop, including things like LibreOffice...
+This flavor takes a lot of time and bandwidth to initialize and is only recommended if you really need it.

 Better measurements would be nice but here follows the approximate _compressed_ sizes I could measure.
 I did not at this time check the actual install size,